muratcangencturk/murogames/README.md

 # MuroGames Website

-MuroGames is a simple static site that showcases a collection of free HTML5 games sourced from itch.io.
+MuroGames is a lightweight static site that showcases a growing collection of free HTML5 games sourced from itch.io.
-It uses plain HTML, CSS and JavaScript with no backend server so it can be hosted on any static web service.
+Everything runs in the browser with plain HTML, CSS and JavaScript so it can be hosted on any static web service.

+## Features

+* Responsive Tailwind based layout
+* Dynamic category filtering and search
+* Admin tools to generate individual game pages
+* Python script for building the site logo

 ## Running Locally